gernest/bsi/README.md

-# BSI - disc based storage engine for Prometheus
+# BSI - columnar and disc based storage engine for Prometheus
 BSI is a new storage engine for Prometheus, it replaces existing `tsdb` used by upstream prometheus with a compressed roaring bitmaps based storage that has the following core features.